-EAS 850 Master's-Level Thesis Research In Atmospheric Science (previously SCAS) Fall or spring.
-Credit by arrangement.
-S--U grades only.
-Hours by arrangement.
-Graduate faculty.
-Limited to students specifically in the master's program in atmospheric science.
-EAS 950 Graduate-Level Dissertation Research in Atmospheric Science (previously SCAS) Fall or spring.
-Credit by arrangement.
-S-U grades optional.
-Hours by arrangement.
-Graduate faculty.
-Limited to students in the atmospheric science Ph.D. program only before the "A" exam has been passed.
-EAS 951 Doctoral-Level Dissertation Research in Atmospheric Science (previously SCAS) Fall or spring.
-Credit by arrangement.
-S-U grades optional.
-Hours by arrangement.
-Graduate faculty.
-Limited to students admitted to candidacy in the atmospheric science Ph.D. program after the "A" exam has been passed.
-EDUCATION - D. E. Hedlund, chair; G. J. Applebee, - W. S. Carlsen, C. A. Conroy, A. Dowd, J. A. Dunn, D. M. Ewert, J. J. Lo, S. J. Peters, - S. C. Piliero, G. J. Posner, R. E. Ripple, V. N. Rockcastle, D. E. Schrader, J. W. Sipple, - R. E. Steele, K. A. Strike, H. D. Sutphin, - D. J. Trumbull, D. G. Way, A. L. Wilson EDUC 005 Basic Review Mathematics Fall.
+COMM 901 Doctoral-Level Dissertation Research

+Fall or spring.
+1-9 credits.
+May be repeated for a maximum of 9 credits.
+S-U grades only.
+Prerequisites: completion of "A" exam; permission of committee chair.
+Dissertation research for doctoral candidates.

+EDUCATION

+D. H. Monk, chair; G. J. Applebee,

+W. S. Carlsen, C. A. Conroy, J. D. Deshler,

+J. A. Dunn, D. M. Ewert, D. E. Hedlund,

+S. C. Piliero, G. J. Posner, R. E. Ripple,

+V. N. Rockcastle, D. E. Schrader, J. W. Sipple,

+- R. E. Steele, K. A. Strike, H. D. Sutphin,

+- D. J. Trumbull, D. G. Way

+EDUC 005 Basic Review Mathematics

+Fall.
 3 credits (this credit is not counted toward the 120 credits required for the degree).
 Lecs, M W F 8:00 or 9:05.
-J. J. Lo.
+S. C. Piliero.

 Review of concepts necessary for success in basic mathematics and statistics courses.
 Topics include problem solving, graphing, basic algebra skills, linear and quadratic functions, polynomial equations, exponents and logarithms, and trigonometry.
 Considerable emphasis is placed on learning mathematics for understanding and solving word problems.

-EDUC 101 Introduction to Education Fall.
+EDUC 101 Introduction to Education

+Fall.
 3 credits.
 T R 11:40-12:55.
-C. A. Conrov.
+G. J. Posner.

 An introduction to the field of education that is structured around an examination of three contemporary policy issues.
 The issues are chosen to help students understand important aspects of formal schooling systems (e.g., the public schools, colleges, and universities) as well as nonformal educational activities (e.g., adult education, extension education, and community education).
 The course is teamtaught by two members of the faculty and is designed for students seeking a self-contained introduction to education that can also lead to additional study in the field.
 EDUC 115 Introductory College Mathematics Spring.
 4 credits.
 M W F 11:15 or 12:20.
-J. J. Lo.
+S. C. Piliero.

 Designed for students wishing to fulfill distribution requirements and/or prepare for study in calculus.
 This course offers a multirepresentational approach to college-level precalculus mathematics, stressing conceptual understanding, problem solving, and applications in a technology-enhanced environment.
-Considerable emphasis is placed on numerical, graphical, and symbolic representations of functions and their transformations.
+Considerable emphasis is placed on numerical, graphical and symbolic representations of functions and their transformations.
 Students will use graphing calculators in a collaborative lab setting.
 EDUC 120 Education for Empowerment Spring.
 3 credits.
 W 1:25-4:25.
-Not offered 2000-2001.
-Staff.